Multiple Imputation Through XGBoost: Abstract

 \section{Abstract}

-Multiple imputation is increasingly used in dealing with missing data.
-While some conventional multiple imputation approaches are well studied and have shown empirical validity, they entail limitations in processing large datasets with complex data structures.
-Their imputation performances usually rely on expert knowledge of the inherent relations among variables.
-In addition, these standard approaches tend to be computationally inefficient for medium and large datasets.
-In this paper, we propose a scalable multiple imputation framework \texttt{mixgb}, which is based on XGBoost, bootstrapping and predictive mean matching.
-XGBoost, one of the fastest implementations of gradient boosted trees, is able to automatically retain interactions and non-linear relations in a dataset while achieving high computational efficiency.
-With the aid of bootstrapping and predictive mean matching, we show that our approach obtains less biased estimates and reflects appropriate imputation variability.
-The proposed framework is implemented in an R package \texttt{misle}.
+The use of multiple imputation (MI) is becoming increasingly popular for addressing missing data.
+Although some conventional MI approaches have been well studied and have shown empirical validity, they have limitations when processing large datasets with complex data structures.
+Their imputation performances usually rely on the proper specification of imputation models, and this requires expert knowledge of the inherent relations among variables.
+Moreover, these standard approaches tend to be computationally inefficient for medium and large datasets.
+In this paper, we propose a scalable MI framework \textbf{mixgb}, which is based on XGBoost, subsampling, and predictive mean matching.
+Our approach leverages the power of XGBoost, a fast implementation of gradient boosted trees, to automatically capture interactions and nonlinear relations while achieving high computational efficiency.
+In addition, we incorporate subsampling and predictive mean matching to reduce bias and to better account for appropriate imputation variability.
+The proposed framework is implemented in an \texttt{R} package \textbf{mixgb}.
 Supplementary materials for this article are available online.